 - June class runs from early June to the end of November

 Following are internship schedules with specific dates and a guideline for how to plan your rotations.
 They show how the program is divided across the weeks and recommend topic areas for each.
-The first week of each session is a required Pre-MNT Workshop located in Ames, Iowa where interns will develop the foundation to successfully complete supervised practice experiences.
+The first week of each session is a required Professional Skills Workshop located in Ames, Iowa where interns will develop the foundation to successfully complete supervised practice experiences.
 The other weeks will include

 - 250 hours of community with at least one week in a WIC facility

 - 250 hours of FSM with at least one week in a school

 - 650 hours in medical nutrition therapy